 - If the CO alarm sounds, immediately move to a fresh air location outdoors or by an open window or door.
 Make sure everyone inside the home is accounted for.
 Call for help from a fresh air location and stay there until emergency personnel arrive.

 - If you need to warm a vehicle, remove it from the garage immediately after starting it.
 Do not run a vehicle or any other fueled engine indoors, even if garage doors are open.
 Make sure the exhaust pipe of a running vehicle is not covered with snow.

 - During and after a snowstorm, make sure vents for the dryer, furnace, stove, and fireplace are clear of snow build-up.

 - A generator should be used in a well-ventilated location outdoors away from windows, doors and vent openings.

 - Gas or charcoal grills can produce CO — only use outside.

-Consider becoming a VOLUNTEER Firefighter or EMT.
-Simply, click the link https://join.bmfd.org/
+To become a VOLUNTEER Firefighter or EMT, simply, click the link https://join.bmfd.org/